Cogniveon/Cogniveon/README.md

 # Hello, I'm Rohit Krishnan! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer always eager to learn and explore new technologies.
+I'm a dynamic software engineer who is always eager to learn and explore new technologies.
 Below, you'll find a bit about my area of expertise and how to get in touch.

 ## 🛠️ Technologies & Tools